SOLAS-TTRPG/SOLAS/Tricks.md

 A creature that you choose within range has advantage on their next roll (check, attack, or trick)

 ## Witch Bolt
+***Concentration***
 *Range: 6 Tiles*
 *R3 Lightning*
 A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
 As long as you do damage with the witch bolt, you may use witch bolt again with only stamina cost.

+# Moderate Tricks
+*Cost: 5 Focus*
+Tricks that require some knowledge to pull off

+## Barkskin
+***Concentration***
+*Range: 1 Tile*
+You touch a willing creature, giving them a resistance point back.
+The target’s skin has a rough, bark-like appearance, and at the start of each of their turns, they get an additional resistance point.

+## Dragon's Breath
+***Concentration***
+*Range: 1 Tile*
+You touch one willing creature and imbue it with the power to spew magical energy from its mouth, provided it has one.
+Choose acid, cold, fire, lightning, or poison.
+Until the spell ends, the creature can use a stamina point to exhale energy of the chosen type in a 3 tile cone, doing 4R damage of the chosen type to each creature in the area.